 ● It is illegal for unlicensed individuals/businesses to sell or ship any kind of alcohol

-Now that you’re aware of your local wine shipping guidelines, it’s time to clear up another aspect rife with complication: THE PARCEL DELIVERY SERVICES
+Now that you’re aware of your local wine shipping guidelines, it’s time to clear up another aspect rife with complication: what carrier to ship with.

-There are 3 leading major shipping companies you might consider...
+There are three leading major shipping companies you might consider.

-Don’t try to ship your wine via U.S. Post Office ... it’s just not worth the risky hassle when we have 3 more shipping businesses to look at together.
+Don’t try to ship your wine via U.S. Post Office, it’s just not worth the risk and hassle.

 UPS does not agree to ship an alcohol-containing package to-and-from any UPS location.
 They adhere to a policy of only transporting beverages of an adult nature between selected states, probably based on the local laws of each individual state.